 Even if you are not convinced that emergent strategies can play an important role building toward the worlds we want, there are still important reasons to learn about them.
 In fact, I have come to believe that we can't afford to not to be emergent strategists in this time-because emergent strategies are part of how we got to where we are.
-Over the past six decades, the religious Right has leveraged the power of relatively small interactions-in church basements and prayer circles, over harvest and confider-to shape the systems and conditions we are now living.
-While the use of law, policy, political parties, think tanks, and judicial appointments to advance Rightwing agendas is more visible, these strategies represent the tip of the iceberg in terms of how the Right built the power they are now exercising in an attempt to dominate what they describe as the seven mountains or pillars of society: economy, education, family life, religion, media, culture, and government.19 While our collective focus has rightly been on authoritarian, top-down Christian evangelthe Patriot movement is bastardizing "dual power" approaches that originate in revolutionary struggles of the Global South and focus on both challenging state power and building prefigurative community institutions.23 In the Patriots' case, they do so by creating militias and common law courts that prefigure the dictatorship they seek to impose on broader society.24 Alt-Right groups are likewise seeking to dismantle centralized states while upholding patriarchal non-state "tribal" systems rooted in male rapidly spreading in part through what could be characterized as emergent strategies, we need to at least understand and practice them ourselves.
+Over the past six decades, the religious Right has leveraged the power of relatively small faith communities, social media posts, and conversations with families and friends.
+20 Neo-Nazis are similarly deploying decentralized strategies reliant on small groups of people to form "a web, instead of a chain of command."
+21 ¡No Pasarán!: Antifascist Dispatches from a World in Crisis contributors Emmi Bevensee and Frank Miroslav write, "One of the most concerning developments is the shift by various strands of fascism into becoming more horizontal and to using distributed organizing mechanisms . . .
+There are a number of reasons this kind of distributinteractions-in church basements and prayer circles, over harvest and coffee to shape the systems and conditions we are now living.
+While the use of law, policy, political parties, think tanks, and judicial appointments to advance Rightwing agendas is more visible, these strategies represent the tip of the iceberg in terms of how the Right built the power they are now exercising in an attempt to dominate what they describe as the seven mountains or pillars of society: economy, education, family life, religion, media, culture, and government.19 While our collective focus has rightly been on authoritarian, top-down Christian evangelical efforts, led by charismatic leaders, to pass legislation to ban abortion and gender-affirming care, attempt to eradicate the public existence of trans and queer people, to take over and overturn systems of government, and to impose a white-supremacist, patriarchal Christian theocracy, there is much more at play.

+"To fight a competing world vision that is rapidly spreading in part through what could be characterized as emergent strategies, we need to at least understand and practice them ourselves."